A Rx Prescription for Reading!

 "Every dollar invested in high quality early childhood education produces a 7 to 10 percent per annum return on investment." - James Heckman

-GEORGIA - THE ISSUES
+GEORGIA - THE IMPACT AND ISSUES

+Millions of children across the country reach 4th grade without learning to read proficiently, putting them often on track to drop out of school.
+Children whose parents read to them develop larger vocabularies and are more successful in school and life.
 If we want to ensure the future economic security of our nation, the strength of our workforce, and the health of our children, it is critical that we engage parents, and together, close the school readiness gap.

-Of Georgia's children DO NOT GRADUATE High School
+Of Georgia's children do not graduate High School

 Of Georgia's children do not attend preschool